GeoNode/documentation/usage/managing_maps/exploring_maps/get_fetureinfo.rst

 .. _getfetureinfo-templates:

-Customizing The Dtasets' GetFeatureInfo Templates
+Customizing The Datasets' GetFeatureInfo Templates
 ================================================
 When “clicking” over a feature of a dataset into a GeoNode Map, an info window popups showing a formatted representation of the raw data identified by the coordinates (see Fig. 1)